digital-asset/docs.daml.com/docs/2.8.0/docs/daml-finance/instruments/equity.rst

 The preferred way is to model this using the following two components:

 - A dividend option instrument, which describes the economic terms of the rights a shareholder receives.
-The :doc:`Option Tutorial <option-extension>` describes how to create a physically settled :ref:`Dividend <module-daml-finance-instrument-option-dividend-instrument-7333>` option.
+The page on the :doc:`Option Instrument package <option>` describes how to create a physically settled :ref:`Dividend <module-daml-finance-instrument-option-dividend-instrument-7333>` option.
 - The ``DeclareDistribution`` choice to distribute the above option instrument in the correct proportion (e.g. 1 option contract for each share held).
 This can be done in the same way as the `Bonus Issue <#bonus-issue>`__  example described earlier, just change the ``perUnitDistribution``